 Make sure your rabbit cannot climb up on things to get over your wall or fence

-If you rabbit can roam freely in your garden or yard make sure it has plenty of safe places to shelter so it feels happy and safe, otherwise it may dig its own hole
+Make sure it has plenty of safe places to shelter so it feels happy and safe and dose not dig a hole for its own shelter

 Block of gaps in hedges and under gates or fences